6. Continuous probability distributions#

 ../_images/heights-normal-3.png

-Figure 6.2 A histogram and the probability density function of the fitted normal distribution for the heights dataset.#
+Figure 6.2 A histogram for the heights dataset and the probability density function of the fitted normal distribution.

-At first glance, this is a genuinely nice match.
-Before proceeding with an overview of the ways to assess the goodness-of-fit more rigorously, we should praise the potential benefits of having an idealised model of our dataset at our disposal.
+At first glimpse, the density matches the histogram nicely.
+Before proceeding with an overview of the ways to assess the goodness-of-fit more rigorously, we should heap praise on the potential benefits of getting access to idealised models of our datasets.

-If (provided that, assuming that, on condition that) our sample is a realisation of independent random variables following a given distribution, or a data analyst judges that such an approximation might be justified or beneficial, then we have a set of many numbers reduced to merely a few parameters.
+If (provided that, assuming that, on condition that) our sample is really a realisation of the independent random variables following a given distribution, or a data analyst judges that such an approximation might be justified or beneficial, then we can reduce them to merely a few parameters.

-In the above case, we might want to risk the statement that data follow the normal distribution (assumption 1) with parameters \(\mu=160.1\) and \(\sigma=7.06\) (assumption 2).
-Still, the choice of the distribution family is one thing, and the way we estimate the underlying parameters (in our case, we use \(\hat{\mu}\) and \(\hat{\sigma}\)) is another.
+We can risk assuming that the heights data follow the normal distribution (assumption 1) with parameters \(\mu=160.1\) and \(\sigma=7.06\) (assumption 2).
+Note that the choice of the distribution family is one thing, and the way[2] we estimate the underlying parameters (in our case, we use the aforementioned \(\hat{\mu}\) and \(\hat{\sigma}\)) is another.

-This not only saves storage space and computational time, but also – based on what we can learn from a course in probability and statistics (by appropriately integrating the PDF) – we can imply facts such as for normally distributed data:
+Creating a data model only saves storage space and computational time, but also – based on what we can learn from a course in probability and statistics (by appropriately integrating the normal PDF) – we can imply the facts such as:

 • c.
 68% of (i.e., a majority) women are \(\mu\pm \sigma\) tall (the \(1\sigma\) rule),